mariusrubo/Unity-EyeTracking-RegionsOfInterest/README.md

 The attached script 'EyeTracking.cs' provides a class to bundle this information and a function to process it, and gives an example how to use both.

 # Installation
-Attach this script, stream the gaze rays from both eyes provided by your eye-tracker's API in the Update()-Loop, insert your relevant ROI's transforms in the editor and don't forget to store the data e.g. in a csv-file (not covered here).
+Attach this script, stream the gaze rays from both eyes provided by your eye-tracker's API in the Update()- or FixedUpdate()-Loop, insert your relevant ROI's transforms in the editor and don't forget to store the data e.g. in a csv-file (not covered here).

 # Cite